 George Santos has been expelled from Congress.
 What happens next?

-Friday's vote comes after a scathing report by the House Ethics Committee.
+Friday's vote happened after the release of a scathing report by the House Ethics Committee.

 Santos had said he expected Friday's vote to pass, and he would be thrown out.